 Chimneys Are Made to Protect You

-One way to think of a chimney and flue within it is to think of it as a structure built to protect you.
+Think of a chimney and the flue within it as a structure built to protect you.
 That is an important function of all chimneys no matter what kind of appliance or fireplace they serve.

 Carbon monoxide is a colorless, odorless, tasteless gas that can cause serious illness or death when it is present in sufficient amounts.
 It is responsible for hundreds of deaths and countless illnesses every year in homes across America.
 In many cases carbon monoxide in the home originates in a furnace or other burning appliance and finds its way into the house due to inadequate venting.